edgar183/interactive-frontend-project/README.md

     2. Try to enter all details and click **send** button and verify the email was received from website to js email server.

 ### Bugs
-- The info window is not opening when marker on the map is clicked despite all information is available and passed to correct methods.
-Due to this bug, the .addListener function is commented out.
+- A contact form is not showing the required form field error if the field left empty and form is sent.

 ## Deployment
 Creating a repository on a local git in Cloud9 and one external in the GitHub.